reef-technologies/handbook/training.md

  - https://www.youtube.com/watch?v=EiOglTERPEo - Raymond Hettinger - `super()` considered super!
  - https://pypi.org/project/indexed.py/ - A dictionary that is indexed by insertion order
  - https://more-itertools.readthedocs.io/en/latest/ - a library of rarely useful itertools functions.
 It's better to use this than to write it yourself
+ - https://benbernardblog.com/tracking-down-a-freaky-python-memory-leak/ - if you ever need to track memory leaks, see here first

 ### junior python developer